 3. Azure Virtual Machine Scale Sets allow you to automatically scale instances, but require additional configuration of a load balancer to direct network traffic, and typically recommend automated approaches to building and releasing your code.
 You can host static or dynamic web applications on a virtual machine scale set, and pricing starts at about $15 / month.

 1. Go to portal.azure.com and create or log in with a Live ID or GitHub account.

-2. Once logged in, search for "virtual machine scale set" in the search bar:
+2. Once logged in, search for "virtual machine" in the search bar:

-4. This brings a browse view of your existing scale sets.
+4. This brings a browse view of your existing virtual machines.
 Select 'Add'

 5. At this point, you'll be prompted for some basic information.
-You'll want to name your scale set and select a Size.
+You'll want to name your virtual machine, select a Linux image such as Ubuntu 18.04, and select a Size.

 6. For Size, you can sort on cost.
 For anything less than 2 vCPUs, you'll likely get away with 3-5 users accessing a basic HTML site simultaneously, but will need to increase size should you wish to download large files, packages, or updates on your virtual machine.
 Select a B2s or higher for minimal disruption.
 The blogging platform Ghost recommends at least 1GB RAM.

 (AWS offers cheaper options using its click-to-deploy option Lightsail, and there are many private hosting providers that will offer considerably cheaper prices.
 Microsoft does not win on pricing at the time of this post.)